stchang/website/blog/_src/posts/2018-10-05-defining-local-bindings-in-turnstile-languages.md

 describing languages.
 The technique is described by fellow PRL'ers in the paper [*Type Systems as Macros*][3].

+Racket encourages language developers to take full advantage of [linguistic reuse][21] by defining new language forms in terms of existing constructs.
+Unsurprisingly, language extensions often retain some of the Racket-y flavor from the underlying constructs.
+Implementors save time and energy while users of the language benefit from the familiarity they already have with the Racket ecosystem.

-Unsurprisingly, extensions to Racket are often, well, Racket-y.
-But unfortunately, Turnstile does not easily lend itself to expressing one of Racket's most ubiquitous idioms---naming local bindings with `define`.
-Early experience reports from Turnstile, including my own, indicate that language implementors very much desire to have `define`-like binding forms in their languages.
-In this blog post, I'm going to show you how to add `define`-like bindings to your Turnstile language by leveraging Racket's extensive meta-programming toolbox.
+Unfortunately, Turnstile does not lend itself to expressing one of Racket's most ubiquitous idioms: naming local bindings with `define`.
+Early experience reports from Turnstile, including my own, suggest that language implementors very much desire to include `define`-like binding forms in their languages.

+This blog post provides a brief overview of what Turnstile is and how it works, an introduction to defining typed language forms, and how to equip these languages with a `define` binding form.

 <!-- more -->

 The code for this blog post can be found [in this gist][14].
-To run it, you will need the Turnstile package (and Racket), which can be installed with `raco pkg install turnstile`.
+To run it, you will need the Turnstile package, which can be installed with `raco pkg install turnstile`.

 ## Turnstile: Typechecking Intertwined with Elaboration

-### Linguistic Reuse

-In Racket, new language forms are often defined as syntax transformers (macros) that elaborate to forms that already exist.
-For example, `#lang lazy` defines lazy procedures as Racket `lambda`s that `force` their arguments when referenced.
-Similarly, lazy function application becomes a `#%app` that `delay`s the arguments.

-### Turnstile

-Turnstile provides a convenient way of defining syntax transformations to also perform typechecking.
-Since processing the syntax of a form typically involves some amount of deconstruction of syntax and analysis, such as for error checking, it is a natural place to put the logic for typechecking.
-Thus, the process of macro expanding a program both typechecks and compiles it to the target language.
+Turnstile provides a convenient way of defining syntax transformations that also perform typechecking.
+Since processing the syntax of a form typically involves some amount of analysis, such as for error checking, it is a natural place to put the logic for typechecking.
+With forms defined as such, macro expanding a program determines both a type and an elaborated term in the target language.

-When checking a form requires the types of subexpressions, Turnstile invokes the macro expander via `local-expand` (more on this below) to obtain its type and elaboration.
+While macro expansion proceeds outside-in, type information typically flows up from the leaves during checking.
+To reconcile the two directions, Turnstile language forms invoke the macro expander on subexpressions when their types are needed for the current rule.
+The expansion yields both the elaboration of the term and its type, or fails with an error.
+Turnstile abstracts over the process of invoking the expander on subterms, allowing implementors to describe the language in terms of type checking and elaboration.

-## Type Rules in Turnstile
+## Type & Elaboration Rules

 To get a feel for defining language forms in Turnstile, this section walks through the core of a simply-typed functional language.